The Power of Your Subconscious Mind by Dr. Joseph Murphy had been sitting on my shelf for quite a while before I picked it up.

 You may recall that Amos was a guest on DAWCast: Music Entrepreneurship, my previous podcast, and when he came and stayed at my home in 2011/2012, he left another book by Joseph Murphy with me entitled Believe in Yourself (affiliate link), which I also reviewed.

-Since I was on a book buying spree, and I was really excited about delving into some new material at the time, The Power of Your Subconscious Mind was one among many books I would end up ordering.
+Since I was on a book buying spree, and I was excited about delving into some new material at the time, The Power of Your Subconscious Mind was one among many books I ended up ordering.

 1. You Receive Answers To Prayer Because Of Mental Acceptance About What You Pray

 Murphy proposes that your religious affiliation is not what makes prayer effective.
 Rather, it is based on your ability and willingness to accept what you pray.

 You subconscious accepts what your consciously accept.You subconscious accepts what your consciously accept.
 Click To Tweet